mrcnski/org-recur/README.md

 ## Usage

-By adding some simple syntax to a task heading you can control how often the task should recur.
+By adding some simple syntax to anywhere in the task heading you can control how often the task should recur.
 Examples:

 + `|+2|`: Recur every other day.
 + `|+w|`: Recur every week.
 + `|1|`: Recur on the first of every month.
 + `|Thu|`: Recur every Thursday.
-+ *`|Sun,Sat|`: Recur every Sunday and Saturday.
++ `|Sun,Sat|`: Recur every Sunday and Saturday.*
-+ *`|Wkdy|`: Recur every weekday.
++ `|Wkdy|`: Recur every weekday.*

-The syntax is almost identical to the one used by `org-schedule`, with examples of additional syntax, provided by org-recur, marked by `*`.
+The syntax is the same as the one already used by `org-schedule`, with examples of additional syntax, provided by org-recur, marked by *.

 You can use the provided command `org-recur-finish` to reschedule tasks based on their recurrence syntax.
 With the point over a task, in either org-mode or org-agenda, call `org-recur-finish` and it will handle the task intelligently.
 If the task does not contain a recurrence syntax, the command will ignore it by default, though this is customizable.